Updated July 2021. Originally published on August 29, 2019.

 DiSalvio recommends that institutions implement the same strategies that they would use to measure on-campus student success: use data analytics strategically to identify patterns in student engagement and performance, as well as develop tailored strategies to support each student.

 Research suggests that the key determining factors that make face-to-face courses effective or ineffective also apply to online courses.
-And, not surprisingly, one of these factors includes individualized student support services.
+Not surprisingly, one of these factors includes individualized student support services.

 Ed Venit, managing director at EAB, suggests that colleges adopt early alert systems that allow instructors to customize settings for which situations trigger an early alert.
 “Most commonly, this means asking the instructors to define what constitutes risk in their own course and then setting the schedule for reporting,” writes Venit.
 “In this way, the instructor fits the system around the nature of the course, not the other way around.”